bquast/bquast.github.io/_posts/2015-05-31-handcoding-lm.md

 permalink: handcoding-lm
 ---

-> In order to understand statistics, you have to do the calculations yourself!
+> In order to understand statistics, you have to do the calculations yourself

 Warnings such as these are often given in statistics courses and for good reason too!
 Doing the work yourself really cements the understanding of statistics.